 This type of product leadership can also be found in organizations that require a deeper level of technical expertise – such as those with deep algorithmic intellectual property or those relying on embedded software and requiring hardware integration.

 The Dedicated Product Executive

-In this organizational model the successful CTO must be also be politically savvy, learning to collaborate with multiple executives and negotiate different priorities and differences of opinion amongst various stakeholders.
-In large organization especially, the CTO that operates with dedicated product executives is a versatile executive leader that is able to drive the technical organization while collaborating with multiple business owners.
+In this organizational model, the successful CTO must also be politically savvy, learning to collaborate with multiple executives and negotiate different priorities and differences of opinion amongst various stakeholders.
+In large organizations especially, the CTO that operates with dedicated product executives is a versatile executive leader that is able to drive the technical organization while collaborating with multiple business owners.

 The role of the CTO has changed.
 No longer can the Chief Technology Officer limit herself to deep technological expertise.
 Regardless of the organizational model, the CTO must, at the very least, collaborate in a meaningful way in ongoing product development.